SUSE/pennyworth/README.md

 failures.

 In some cases (e.g. while working on a test) the automatic rollback might not be desired.
-It can easily be disabled temporarily by setting the `SKIP_CLEANUP` environment variable, e.g.
+It can easily be disabled temporarily by setting the `SKIP_HOST_CLEANUP` environment variable, e.g.

-    SKIP_CLEANUP=true rspec
+    SKIP_HOST_CLEANUP=true rspec

 An example for the configuration file is: